aazahrou/aspirethemes.github.io/_docs/aspire-jekyll.md

 To set up the Twitter feed:

 * Go to [publish.twitter.com](https://publish.twitter.com/).
-* Enter a Twitter URl into the input box and press *Enter*.
+* Enter a Twitter URL into the input box and press *Enter*.
 * Select *Embedded Timeline*.
 * You will see a Timeline preview and you can customize it as required.
 * Copy the code by clicking the *Copy Code* button.